zilliztech/vts/README.md

 ### Next Steps

 Verify data integrity in Milvus after migration.
-If Need help with specific configuration options or running into issues?
-Feel free to ask for clarification!
+If you need help with specific configuration options or running into issues, feel free to ask for clarification!

-### Docker Deployment
-VTS can also be deployed using Docker.
-To deploy VTS using Docker, follow the instructions in the [Docker Deployment Guide](./docs/zilliz/Docker%20Deployment.md).
+Create Index for your collection and load data into Milvus.

 ```shell
 docker pull zilliz/vector-transport-service:latest